 Participants are granted options to purchase shares of common stock on the last business day of each semi-annual payment period for 85% of the market price of the common stock on the first or last business day of such payment period, whichever is less.
 The purchase price for such shares is paid through payroll deductions, and the current maximum allowable payroll deduction is 10% of each eligible employee's compensation.
-Under the plan, the Company issued 313,337, 759,771 and 976,960 shares during fiscal 2002, 2003 and 2004, respectively.
+Under the plan, the Company issued 313,337 shares in 2002, 759,771 shares in 2003 and 976,960 shares in 2004.
 As of June 30, 2004, there were 3,149,530 shares available for future issuance under the 1998 Employee Stock Purchase Plan as amended.
 In addition, on July 1, 2004, the Company issued 210,241 shares under the 1998 Employee Stock Purchase Plan.